-Classical Cateorical W = P equality for tropical varieties " $W = P$ " for perverse sheaves of categories Voisin theory of deformations Sheaves of Lagrangians without sections
+Classical Categorical W = P equality for tropical varieties " $W = P$ " for perverse sheaves of categories Voisin theory of deformations Good flat deformations of PSC Canonical deformations and compactification of moduli spaces HN and additional filtrations of perversion sheaves of categories

 In this paper we give a few examples and outline a program.
 Full details will appear elsewhere.
-We introduce the notion of a good deformation of perverse sheaf of categories.
+We introduce the notion of flat family of perverse sheaf of categories.
+This is based on the correspondence between Higgs bundles and perverse sheaves of categories.